cipherwithadot/Gratient-And-Fade-Module-Showcase/README.md

 ### This is a python program to showcase two modules (Gratient And Fade).

-### I really like both of these modules so i decided to code a program which prints out faded and gradient text!
+### I really like both of these modules so i decided to write a program which prints out all of the color themes of faded and gradient!

 ## Both Modules Are Nade By @venaxyt !